• Atterologo

 Regulatory information

-This transaction involved a recommendation of 3i Corporation, a US wholly owned subsidiary of 3i Group.
+This transaction involved a recommendation of 3i Corporation.

 • Logo Smart Carte